macgyver121/my_project/Customer Churn Prediction project/README.md

 - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers – gender, age range, and if they have partners and dependents

+## Data preparation

+### Drop customerID columns
+I am not utilizing this column in my analysis.

+### Chagne TotalCharges column from object to numeric
+Because original file has this column in string.

+### Delete NULL

+## Data Visualization
+This step is for EDA (Exploratory data analysis).

+I will explore the data and identify various attributes that show a correlation with the customers' decision to churn.

+## Data Preprocessing
+### Label encoding the categorical features
+This step is for change the data in string format to integer that will use in model.

+### Scaling the features using the standard scaler
+The main reason for using this technique is to ensure that all features are on the same scale

+### Split Data
+Split data to train and test dataset

+## Train model and Evaluation
+In this project, I aim to assess and compare the effectiveness of various models including Logistic Regression, Decision Tree, Random Forest, Support Vector Classifier (SVC), and K-Nearest Neighbor (KNN), with the goal of identifying the most suitable model for the given dataset.

+Based on the results obtained, it can be concluded that Logistic Regression shows the highest level of accuracy among the evaluated models.